philips-software/license-scanner/docs/architecture.md

 parsed after the scanner finishes.

 ### Detections and licenses
-A license scan yields `Detection` objects that each represent aggregated proof for a package license.
+A license scan yields `Detection` objects that each represent a package license with its aggregated proof.
 The information from the license scanner is combined per license to (heuristically) indicate the most relevant supporting proof, based on factors like the length of the file fragment and the name of the file.
 (E.g.: Filenames containing "license" have priority.)
-Unlikely sources for license information (E.g. filenames containing "changelog") are de-prioritized, and automatically ignored if no additional proof is found.
+Unlikely sources for license information (E.g. filenames containing "changelog") are de-prioritized, and automatically ignored if no additional proof was found.

 ![license detection design](licenses.png "Classes involved in detected licenses")

-The class diagram above shows the properties of a `Detection` and the logical structure of the `License` class to allow matching identical licenses independent of ordering of elements or the location of braces.
-(The `of(string)` method automatically parses a license string into the appropriate object structure.)
+The class diagram above shows the properties of a `Detection` and the logical structure of the `License` classes to allow matching identical licenses independent of ordering of elements or the location of braces.
+The `of(string)` method automatically parses a license string into the appropriate object structure.

 ### Persistence of domain objects
 To avoid pollution of domain classes by (JPA) persistence annotations, a part